edoakes/ray-graph/README.md

     latencies = ray.get([reducer.get_latencies.remote() for reducer in reducers.eval()])
 ```

-A dependency tree is built up by passing references to new IR nodes.
-Subtrees are evaluated when `node.eval()` is called on an IR node, returning the resulting Ray futures.

 The IR introduces semantics between groups of submitted tasks, which we can use to make more intelligent scheduling decisions in the backend.
 This semantic model mimics those of BSP systems while using a slightly extended Ray API under the hood.